Hikaru Utada albums discography

-The album discography of Japanese and American singer Hikaru Utada consists of eleven studio albums, one extended play, two live albums, five compilation albums, and eleven video albums.
-Utada began as a musician in the early 1990s as a member of U^{3}, a family unit made up of their, their mother Junko Utada, also known as 1970s enka singer Keiko Fuji, and their father, musical producer Teruzane Utada.
+The album discography of Japanese-American singer Hikaru Utada consists of eleven studio albums, one extended play, two live albums, five compilation albums, and eleven video albums.
+Utada began as a musician in the early 1990s as a member of U^{3}, a family unit made up of them, their mother Junko Utada, also known as 1970s enka singer Keiko Fuji, and their father, musical producer Teruzane Utada.
 U^{3} released their debut album Star in 1993, with the hope to debut in America.
 In 1996, the group was rebranded as Cubic U, an R&B project focusing on Hikaru Utada, resulting in the English language album Precious in 1998 with record label Toshiba EMI.

 Utada continued releasing music with Toshiba EMI, debuting as a Japanese-language musician in December 1998 with the single "Automatic" / "Time Will Tell", and releasing their debut album First Love in 1999.
 The album was a phenomenal success, becoming the most sold album of all time in Japan.
 Their second album Distance was released on March 28, 2001, on the same day as singer Ayumi Hamasaki's compilation album A Best.
 Both sold over three million copies in their first week, becoming the respective highest and second highest selling albums in Japan in a single week.

 Before the release of their third album Deep River (2002), Utada signed with American record label Island Def Jam and music corporation Universal to release English language globally.
 This resulted in their global debut album Exodus (2004), under the mononym Utada.
 Utada returned to the Japanese market with their albums Ultra Blue (2006) and Heart Station (2008).
 Their song "Flavor of Life" (2007), the theme song for the drama Hana Yori Dango Returns, sold over eight million downloads, and became the second most downloaded song globally of 2007 after Avril Lavigne's "Girlfriend".

 Utada released their second global English album This Is the One in 2009.
 After a compilation album featuring an extended play of new material, Utada Hikaru Single Collection Vol. 2 (2010), Utada went on an extended hiatus for personal reasons, however they briefly returned to release the song "Sakura Nagashi" for the animated film Evangelion: 3.0 You Can (Not) Redo (2012).
 They made their official return in 2016 with the album Fantôme, again to commercial and critical success.